-I’m not a skilled cook but I’m a skilled eater, so when I read the snippet of the About Fish experience I was intrigued, to say the least.
+I’m not a skilled cook, but I’m a competent eater, so when I read the snippet of the About Fish experience I was intrigued.
 Me?
 Preparing a fish?
 I was skeptical but willing to give it a go.

 The Meeting Point

 Praça do Príncipe Real, 10 a.m., in front of Quiosque de Refresco.
 Sounds like a friend messaging another friend to meet up for coffee, doesn’t it?
 That’s the spirit.
-Verónica and Mariana not only meet you and take you to the starting point; they welcome you, they talk to you about what is going to happen, they take the time to explain you the meeting point and its surroundings — it’s more than a geographical convenience, Príncipe Real has become one of the foodies go-to in Lisbon, combining great outdoors with beautiful architecture, and, of course, amazing restaurants.
-As we walk down Rua de São Marçal towards Praça das Flores we talk about the city, what it means to be passionate about Lisbon and how we never stop telling people about the hidden gems and corners that truly are what makes up its enchantment.
-It’s a cool Autumn morning, the breeze is light and the pace is unhurried.
+Verónica and Mariana not only meet you and take you to the starting point; they welcome you, they talk to you about what is going to happen, they take the time to explain to you the meeting point and its surroundings.
+It’s more than a geographical convenience, Príncipe Real has become one of the foodies go-to in Lisbon, combining great outdoors with beautiful architecture, and, of course, fabulous restaurants.
+As we walk down Rua de São Marçal towards Praça das Flores we talk about the city, what it means to be passionate about Lisbon and how we never stop telling people about the hidden gems and corners that genuinely are what makes up its enchantment.
+It’s a crisp Autumn morning, the breeze is light, and the pace is unhurried.
 The group is small and intimate (even though we just met) and we take in the sounds, the smells and the views of our surroundings.
-The city always talks to you (a light mellow whisper to be frank), you just have to listen.
+The city always talks to you (a light mellow whisper to be frank), you have to listen.